 Stir-ins

 Toasted Sesame oil.
-Unlike standard sesame oil, Toasted sesame oil is made from toasted sesame seeds, which gives it a bold, nutty flavor.
-The toasted sesame oil pairs perfectly with the broth and aromatics in this soup!
-My favorite brand is Kadoya.
+Toasted sesame oil is made from toasted sesame seeds, which gives it a bold, nutty flavor, giving a bold flavor punch at the end of cooking.

 Mix-ins

 Frozen dumplings or potstickers.
 This part of the recipe all comes down to preference.
-I love to use a pork potsticker for this recipe, but you can use ANY frozen potstickers you love!
-Tis recipe works great with any variety of frozen dumplings: mini, pork, chicken, beef, or veggie!
-Just throw in your faves to simmer in the delicious broth!
+I love to use a pork potsticker for this recipe, but you can use ANY frozen potstickers you love, such as chicken, veggie, or gluten free.

 How to make Dumpling Soup (AKA Potsticker Soup)